viking2917/ionic-epub-reader/README.md

 ### Changes to epub.js.

-This directive uses the [ePub.js] in a slightly modified form, to enable selection and highlighting to work on mobile devices.
+This directive uses [ePub.js] in a slightly modified form, to enable selection and highlighting to work on mobile devices.
 In particular, the "onSelectionChange" handler in epub.js (~ line 4842) is changed to have a 2 second endTimeout instead of 250 milliseconds.
 This gives the user time to adjust the drag handles on mobile devices - otherwise the event fires so quickly that selection is assumed to be done by the system before the user can intervene to change the range selected.
 Hacky, I know.
 Open to better suggestions.